MG40/POC-ECS-SageMaker/README.md

 This is the code to create AWS Sagemaker and its dependencies for demonstrating Hybrid Cloud.

+The notebook to run on the SageMaker is [here](https://github.com/MG40/ecs-demo-notebook).

 ## Pre-requisites

 In order for this to run, you need to have: